Park House

-Today, the main entrance to Park House is on Finkle Lane but that was not always the case.
+Today, the main entrance to Park House is on Finkle Lane but that was not always been the case.
 In the past, that entrance was reserved for tradesmen, servants and casual visitors.
-The formal entrance to Park House was on the opposite side.
-The 'Park side' was accessed through the main gate located on Finkle near today's Health Centre.
-Park House had another carriage lane which began behind Hudson's Nook (now a footpath) and connected with an ancient road that led to Leeds via Rooms.
-This ancient road was replaced by a 'turnpike road' (today's Gelderd Road circa 1827) which was straightened, widened and conveniently nicked a corner of the Park.
+The formal entrance to Park House was on the opposite side, the 'Park side' as it was called.
+It was accessed through the main gate located on Finkle near today's Health Centre.
+Park House had another carriage lane, called The Avenue which began behind Hudson's Nook (now a footpath) and connected with Gelderd Road which conveniently nicked a corner of the Park House property.

 William Booth Bilbrough visited Park House in the 1860s, in the 1890s he wrote about the view of the Park saying: